kmcconeghy/R-Methods/docs/02-vcovHC.md

 ## "White" heteroskedastic consistent errors

-  In the setting of heteroskedascity, the parameters are consistent but inefficient and also the variance-covariance matrix is inconsistent (i.e. biased).[@white1980] The assumption of the residuals $u$ being *identically* distributed does not hold, and the diagonal matrix is invalid.
+  In the setting of heteroskedascity, the parameters themselves are consistent but inefficient and the variance-covariance matrix is inconsistent (i.e. biased).[@white1980] The assumption of the residuals $u$ being *identically* distributed does not hold, and the diagonal matrix is invalid.
 However, an alternative variance-covariance matrix can be computed which is heteroskedastic consistent.[@white1980]

   With the "robust" approach proposed by White et al., you assume  the variance of the residual is estimated as a diagonal matrix of each squared residual (vs. average above with $s^2$).
 Each j-th row-column element is $\hat{u}_{j}^{2}$ in the diagonal terms of ${\Sigma_{u}}$.